arisalissandrakis/correlated-timelines/README.md

 # correlated-timelines
 blah

+## Datasets used

+datsets used for the user study presented in the submitted manucript `Investigating Collaboration Coupling Styles in Synchronous Asymmetric Interaction withinthe context of Collaborative Immersive Analytics`

 ## R code

 The file XXX includes the code for three useful functions: **generate_timeline()** to generate a time according to various parameters, **smooth_noise()** to generate additional smoothed noise to add to any timelines, and **scale_and_position_timeline()** to scale and position vertically any generated timeline.